-Fruit Worms look like a beetle when they’re full grown.
-They produce small larvae which also will live on your cranberry plants.
-The adults will harm the plant by cutting into the flowers where cranberries are formed.
+Fruit worms look like a beetle when they’re fully grown.
+They produce small larvae that live on your cranberry plants.
+The adults harm the plant by cutting into the flowers where cranberries are formed.
+The larvae eat the fruit.

-The larvae will eat the fruit which is produced.
-The best ways to rid the plants of these pests is by handpicking them from your cranberry plants and by introducing beneficial insects to eat them.
+The best way to rid the plants of these pests is by handpicking them from your cranberry plants and by introducing beneficial insects to eat them.

-Bacterial leaf spot is a disease which causes blemishes to form on the leaves of the cranberry plants.
-They begin as discolored spots which will eventually turn black.
+Bacterial leaf spot is a disease that causes blemishes to form on the leaves of the cranberry plants.
+They begin as discolored spots which eventually turn black.

 The best way to deter this disease is by keeping a clean garden with plenty of air circulation.
 It’s a good idea to keep the area beneath the cranberry plants mulched, and you can apply a fungicide if needed.

-These are worms which eat the leaves and fruit from your cranberry plants.
+These are worms that eat the leaves and fruit from your cranberry plants.
 You can rid your plants of them by using insecticides or introducing beneficial insects.

-Consider planting other items in your garden which will attract birds as well.
+Consider planting other items in your garden that will attract birds as well.
 The birds will not only eat what you planted for them but also keep bugs under control.

 Best and Worst Companion Plants for Cranberries

-There are certain plants with which cranberries thrive when planted near.
+There are certain plants with that cranberries thrive when planted near.
 These plants are: